 Our vision to reduce GHG emissions by 45%

 In the Fall of 2019, SPPS built an Energy Action Team composed of facilities staff, teacher representatives, administrators, parents, principals, Xcel Energy representatives, and a Minnesota GreenCorps Member.
-This team created our Energy Action Plan, which sets a goal to reduce greenhouse gas emissions 45% by 2030.
+This team created the first draft of our Energy Action Plan, with operations and community strategies designed to achieve our overall goal to reduce greenhouse gas emissions 45% by 2030.

 Teachers and Administrators